weizhang-econ/BART_MATLAB/README.md

 # Coding Bayesian Additive Regression Trees Using MATLAB
 This repository contains MATLAB code for Bayesian Additive Regression Trees (BART).
 While many machine learning packages in R and Python offer efficient implementations, as an econometrician, I find it useful to code these algorithms from scratch, as it deepens my understanding of the model's underlying structure.

+I thank [Kai Zhao](https://ayzk.github.io/) for his constructive comments on the codes.
+All remaining errors are my own.

 # Files and Data
 For better illustration, I included codes for a forecasting practice using Boston Housing dataset.
 - `Boston.m`: main file for the forecasting practice